 Creek sections to choose from.
 They are all great ~ you'll want to come back to try the all!

-Grays Bay to St. Louis Park - Beautiful nature filled area with fewer homes/more marsh.
+Grays Bay (at Lake Minnetonka) to St. Louis Park - Beautiful nature filled area with fewer homes/more marsh.
 Lots of deer.
 Full sun/little shade much of the way.
+This section has several areas of class one rapids and is the most challenging section of the creek.
 2.5 hour casual paddling trip.
 Best done over 50 cfs and before August as it can get too weedy for an easy paddle.

 St. Louis Park - Beautiful SLP and some Edina backyards, lovely marshlands surrounding Methodist Hospital and Meadowbrook Golf Course are all highlights.
 Egrets, blue herons and bald eagles are frequent sightings as you pass through Meadowbrook Lake in the golf course.
-There is one section that you will be required to get out and walk through (easily) when the flow is low.
+There is one section that you will be required to get out and walk through short areas (easily) when the flow is very low.
+A few areas of rapids when the water is high.
 Fairly sunny for the first and last half, good shade after the lake in the middle section.
 This section can take 2.5 - 3 hours, depending on the creek's flow.

 Minneapolis - This section is Minneapolis all the way.
 You'll start near the western Mpls. border and kayak until the mandatory exit point before Minnehaha Falls.
 Here you will kayak through trees and away from the homes.
-You will kayak along Minnehaha Parkway and through a portion of Lake Hiawatha.
+You will kayak along Minnehaha Parkway, under 35W and through a portion of Lake Hiawatha and Hiawatha Golf Course.
 This is a surprisingly quiet section of the creek where you will completely forget you are in the heart of the city.
 The Minneapolis only route is sun and dappled shade.
 With average flow rate, this section will take you 2.5-3 hours.